Why Choose Modular Casework over Millwork For Your Office?

 Time is of the essence in businesses.
 And when you decide to install custom millwork, you will have to cordon off operational areas or even shut down your office for a while.
 Not only do you pay for construction and installation but you also lose precious business hours.

 Modular casework comes pre-assembled, so there’s no need for messy installations.
 It’s always a quick setup.
-Modular casework drawings are extra helpful here.
+Modular casework drawings are extra help here.
 They come with standing instructions and labels about the different pieces and how to setup.
 Just hand these over to your contractor and you’re good to go.

 Because: Lapses in QC processes